pydio/pydio-doc-developer-guide/4_cells_development/3-security_model/1-role_based_security_rules.md

 - Actions enable/disable: frontend plugins actions can be dynamically enabled/disabled by a given role.

 This permissions are applied at various workspace “scopes”: they can be applied to all workspaces, only shared workspaces (cells), or to only one specific workspace.

+#### ACLs

+ACLs are basically the Read/Write permissions granting access to a specific workspace.
+In Pydio Cells, the dedicated idm/acl service is in charge of storing the ACLs.
+This service is simply maintaining a list of ACLs that make the association between:

+- A node UUID: point in the global tree where this ACL applies
+- A Role UUID (optional)
+- A Workspace UUID (optional)
+- An Action (name/value): defines the actual ACL effect.